jlawrence71/TioPezIndustries/README.md

 # TITAN IIIe / Centaur - Voyager 1 & 2

+# NOTE: see the 'eBrochure.pdf' document for an electropnic copy of the Build Book on display today.

 This was built for the DARS (Dallas Area Rocket Society) Classic competition on Saturday September 27 2025

 Getting to know the launch platform that sent Voyager 1 & 2 on the 'Grand Tour' throughout our solar system and then beyond was about a month long experience.